 Her response struck me as the same sentiments had trickled from my lips before.
-I had lived the majority of my life with a strict “others-first” mentality, and believed that any act of service done for myself was one done in vanity and selfishness.
+I had lived the majority of my life with a strict “others-first” mentality and believed that any act of service done for myself was one done with vanity and selfishness.
 To me, these traits resided in the same camp with narcissism, self-absorption, and self-centeredness—none of which I had any desire to possess.
 I mean, in an age of endless selfies and a culture that constantly screams “Me!
 Me!
 Me!”
 I didn’t want to add any more skin to the self-promotion game.

 We can only stay on the treadmill of excessive productivity and busyness for so long before we fizzle out.
 If re-framed and pursued in a balanced way, learning how to be selfish with our time, energy, and resources can actually be an antidote to getting stuck on the treadmill, and in turn, become one of the healthiest ways to live.

 I ended up learning the hard way because I held an incomplete view of selfishness.

 It’s not always bad to be selfish.
 Here are four ways it can change you for the better:

 1. You learn how to love and respect the woman in the mirror.

 When you choose to elevate your well-being, you’ll honor and listen to your needs instead of ignoring or neglecting what’s good for you.
 (For the record, this is something I’m still in the trenches of discovering after years of living in an unbalanced state.)
 It’s not selfish or vain to prioritize your physical, emotional, mental, and spiritual health.
 In fact, it’s smart: it balances and grounds you into the woman you are beneath all the hustle and roles you play.
 As you tend to your needs, you’ll develop a more loving relationship with yourself that in turn overflows to the world around you.